lynzrand/yuunagi/readme.md

 # Yuunagi

-Yuunagi is a collection of tools used in my personal archiving procedure.
+Yuunagi (夕凪) is a collection of tools used in my personal archiving procedure.

+Yuunagi is created for my DataArchive2022 project, which includes saving data on hard disks and blu-ray disks.

+## Tools

+### `encrypt-archive.py`

+Create archives with optional encryption.

 ## License